My first skincare post has me lying on my back with a sheet mask on, trying to type while keeping my head flat on my pillow. Hooray for multitasking.

 A quick look at Cosdna shows that Butylene Glycol is at a low rating of 1 as an acne trigger.
 Likewise, Arginine is a low rating (1) irritant.
 None of the ingredients are at all dangerous, and I’d say that this is an extremely clean, non-irritating list.

-The Pyunkang Yul essence toner is a slightly slippery, bouncy liquid that is clear and has no particular scent.
-It’s almost impossible to tell apart from the popular Hada Labo Gokujun lotion once it leaves the bottle.
-As an essence toner, I apply it immediately after cleansing, patting about two drops into my skin with clean hands.
-Two drops is enough to thinly cover my entire face.
+The Pyunkang Yul essence toner is a slippery, bouncy liquid that is clear and has a slightly herbal-y soapy scent.
+It’s almost impossible to tell apart from the Hada Labo Gokujun lotion once it leaves the bottle.
+As it is an essence toner, I apply it immediately after cleansing, patting about two drops into my skin with clean hands.
 The trick to getting the most out of a hydrating toner/essence is to ensure that the skin is still a bit damp before application.

-I have extremely sensitive skin, and the essence toner does not aggravate it at all.
+I have sensitive skin prone to keratosis pilaris, and the essence toner does not aggravate it at all.
 In fact, it is soothing and strengthening, and I’ve seen an overall decrease in irritation thanks to this product.
 Using this essence toner in conjunction with an emollient and occlusive cream has also evened my skin texture, eradicated dry patches, and firmed up the otherwise papery layers of my skin.
 It really is a no-frills product that might seem kind of boring, but I appreciate the minimalist efficacy—that’s generally what I look for in skincare.

 My skin: (1) – The breath of the stinking devil himself (LA’s climate): (0)